 - In the event it is necessary to institute legal recovery of the outstanding sum, the client will be liable to pay CGS’s legal fees in full.

 - If the delivery date of goods is delayed by the customer, CGS reserves the right to charge the client the daily labour rate for all staff on site until the material arrives.

-- As a result of the clients change of mind in materials from that already delivered on-site is required as a result from a subsequent client change of mind, the client will be solely responsible for payment of all additional costs.
+- As a result of the client’s change of mind in materials from that already delivered on-site is required as a result of a subsequent client change of mind, the client will be solely responsible for payment of all additional costs.

-- CGS reserves the right to charge £50 in the event of the client rescheduling or cancelling the appointment at short notice (less than 48 hours prior to the job).
+- CGS reserves the right to charge £50 in the event of the client rescheduling or canceling the appointment at short notice (less than 48 hours prior to the job).

 - If CGS are unable to gain access due to a locked gate, CGS reserve the right to charge the full labour cost for that visit.

 - CGS reserves the right to stop the working process or cancel the booking due to adverse weather conditions which are not allowing CGS to perform the required service.

 - CGS reserves the right to refuse, cease, or stop the service process at any time if any staff of CGS is abused, threatened, or disrespected in any way by the client.